MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-security-roles.md

 - Field Service v8.3+

 > [!Note]
-> We strongly recommended making copies of the Field Service security roles and assigning the copied security roles to users.
+> It is highly recommended to make copies of the Field Service security roles and assign the copied security roles to users.
 This prevents product updates from overwriting your custom security configurations.
-To make a security role copy, go to **Settings > Security > Security Roles**, then select= a security role record and choose **Actions > Copy Role**.
+To copy a security role, go to **Settings > Security > Security Roles**, then select= a security role record and choose **Actions > Copy Role**.
 See the following screenshot for reference.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of copying a security role](media/admin-security-role-copy.png)